sofa-framework/doc/components/mapping/linear/subsetmultimapping.md

 <!-- generate_doc -->
 # SubsetMultiMapping

-Compute a subset of the input MechanicalObjects according to a dof index list
+Compute a subset of the input MechanicalObjects according to a dof index list.

 ## Rigid3d,Rigid3d